ChungmanPARK12/ClassicQ/fullappflow/full-app-flow.md

 **Source:** `src/screens/ListScreen.tsx`

 **Demo highlights (shown in the video):**
-- **Per-item image loading handling**, showing a placeholder until the track image is fully loaded
+- **Per-track image loading handling**, showing a placeholder until the track image is fully loaded
 - **Play/pause overlay behavior**, displayed only after the track image is ready
 - **Playback-driven visuals**, with a blinking indicator applied to the title
 - **Automatic track progression**, advancing to the next item after a 3-second interval